Maintenance of Recombination

 Biogeography of Caribbean Freshwater Fishes

 We are broadly interested in the fish faunas of the larger islands in the Caribbean (Hispaniola, Cuba, Jamaica), trying to understand what drives patterns of biodiversity on these islands as a model for large – scale biogeography.
 In addition to basic research we are very interested in providing data for fact based conservation decisions.
+The first publications on this topic are now out.
+Check out especially the descriptions of two new species of Limia (Limia islai and Limia mandibularis) from Haiti.

 We are interested in understanding the factors that facilitate or inhibit ecological speciation.
 As model system we use Livebearing fishes that have colonized extreme habitats.
 One example is the Cave molly, a cave living form of the Atlantic molly (Poecilia mexicana).
 This species has colonized a cave in Tabasco, Mexico, which – in addition to being lightless – shows high concentrations of toxic hydrogensulfide in the water (17.442387, -92.775110).
 We study how toxicity and darkness interact to form the unique phenotype of the Cave molly by comparing it to other populations from a non-toxic cave, toxic surface waters, and non-toxic surface waters.